Why Read The Torah?

 Even after growing up in a devoted Jewish home, I was hungry for more of God.
 After months of seeking, I had an incredible encounter with Messiah, and from that point on, everything about my faith was different.
 The Jewish holidays I had grown up with took on new significance.
 All the customs and teachings were suddenly vibrant.
-Illuminating my faith with the life and ministry of Messiah was like watching TV in HD for the first time!
+Illuminating my faith with the life and ministry of the Messiah was like watching TV in HD for the first time!

-My testimony is a story I tell often, because it so powerfully illustrates the importance of a full, contextual understanding of God’s Word.
+My testimony is a story I tell often because it so powerfully illustrates the importance of a full, contextual understanding of God’s Word.
 When we connect the old with the new, we can experience the entirety of our inheritance, as God intended!
 The Weekly Torah Reading is one powerful way to partake in God’s abundant plans for His children.

-Curious how connecting with your Jewish roots can impact you?
+Curious about how connecting with your Jewish roots can impact you?
 Here are a few of the most important reasons to read the Torah.

 The weekly Torah Reading helps us worship God

 Worshipping the Lord begins with the heart, but it must involve the mind as well.
 We are called to love God with our entire selves!
 When asked which of the commandments in the Torah was the greatest, Yeshua responded, “You shall love Adonai your God with all your heart, and with all your soul, and with all your mind” (Matt 22:37, Deuteronomy 6:4).

 Where do we start the journey of loving God with our whole selves?
 Worshipping the Lord with our entire being starts with knowing Him through His Word, the Torah.